What are those red signs all about?

 - increased heavy traffic will increase risk to those travelling on and beside the highway as well as increase the stress on the roadway (ref.
 Scientific Expert Group IR6 on the Dynamic Interaction between Vehicles and Infrastructure Experiment (DIVINE project)

-- increase in health issues related to asphalt production,
+- increase in health issues related to industry such as asphalt production,

 - noise and dust may limit outdoor activities.